rob-ng15/PAWSv2/README.md

         * FAST BRAM - used for BIOS
         * STACK POINTER AT TOP OF BRAM
     * 32K ( 8K x 32 bit ) of I/O Registers with 32 bit read / write
-    * 32MB of SDRAM
+    * 32MB of SDRAM with configurable cache ( I and D, or D only )
-        * 16K Instruction and 8K Data Cache

 * DISPLAY
-    * HDMI 640 x 480 ouput with 127 colours + transparency
+    * HDMI 640 x 480 ouput with 255 colours + transparency
         * Background with pattern generator
             * Co-Processor to switch pattern generator parameters mid-frame
         * 2 x Tilemap Layers ( full colour )